MatterhornDev/mountain-top/src/pages/posts/learn-typescript-linting-part-1/index.md

 ### 2.7 Fixing unused variable definition error from type import
 [`[toc]`](#table-of-contents)

 This final section covers a common problem case when linting TypeScript with ESLint.
-If you __do not__ specify `plugin:@typescript-eslint/recommended` in the `.eslintrc.json` configuration `"extends"` list, then a troubling error will be returned from the `learn-typescript-linting` project.
-Modify the code by removing the second value in the `"extends"` list, or checkout the `learn-typescript-linting/unused-variable` branch to see the error.
+If you __do not__ specify `plugin:@typescript-eslint/recommended` and `plugin:@typescript-eslint/eslint-recommended` in the `.eslintrc.json` configuration `"extends"` list, then a troubling error will be returned from the `learn-typescript-linting` project.
+Modify the code by removing the second and third value in the `"extends"` list, or checkout the `learn-typescript-linting/unused-variable` branch to see the error.

 ```bash
 /learn-typescript-linting/src/bar.ts